CleanroomMC/cleanroom-website/docs/groovy-script/mods/alchemistry/dissolver.md

     reversible(boolean)
     ```

-- `ArrayList<ProbabilityGroup>`.
+- `List<ProbabilityGroup>`.
 Sets the probability sets rolled to produce output.
 Requires greater than or equal to 1.

     ```groovy:no-line-numbers
     output(Collection)